 Communication parents to school

-Teachers are happy to receive brief messages in the playground at the beginning of the day.
-Parents can also email/dojo their class teacher directly or leave a message about their child with the school office.
+Parents can email/dojo their class teacher directly or leave a message about their child with the school office.
 If parents would like a longer discussion with the class teacher, they can do so at the end of the day, ideally with a pre-organised appointment.